 Finance is important to Princeton's continued success as an educational and research institution because of increasing demands for training in these areas by our students at all levels and because these fields have become central to research efforts in diverse disciplines, including economics.
 As one of the world's leading research and teaching universities, Princeton has much to offer to the future development and effective application of finance, including distinguished academic programs that can provide support in such areas as operations research, mathematics and statistics, decision science, and organizational theory.
 It is not Princeton's objective to create a simulacrum of a business school.
-Rather, the University's strategy is to focus on those portions of the conventional business school curriculum in which it has existing strengths, such as fields that can be solidly grounded in analytical, discipline-based research, and emphasize interdisciplinary research.
+Rather, our strategy is to focus on those portions of the conventional business school curriculum in which it has existing strengths, such as fields that can be solidly grounded in analytical, discipline-based research, and emphasize interdisciplinary research.
+Indeed, research and teaching in finance with an essential interdisciplinary component constitutes the distinguishing feature of the BCF.

-My hope and expectation is that the Bendheim Center for Finance will have a large impact on the world of finance education and research and an equally large impact on Princeton itself.
-By helping to attract outstanding new faculty, by encouraging and supporting the work of existing faculty, and by bringing to campus outstanding scholars and practitioners from private industry, the Center will stimulate exciting new research, dialogue and collaboration.
-And through its educational programs, the Center will enhance the education, training and career opportunities of many of the nation's very best students.
+By helping to attract outstanding new faculty, by encouraging and supporting the work of existing faculty, and by bringing to campus outstanding scholars and practitioners from private industry, the Center continues to stimulate exciting new research, dialogue and collaboration.
+And through its educational programs, the Center enhances the education, training and career opportunities of many of the world's very best students.

+Yacine Aït-Sahalia

-Yacine Aït-Sahalia Otto A. Hack '03 Professor of Finance and Economics Director, Bendheim Center for Finance August 2002
+Otto A. Hack '03 Professor of Finance and Economics Director, Bendheim Center for Finance August 2003